1xcq/QRRaspAP/README.md

 # QRRaspAp

 The QRRaspAP project was created as part of a university course.
 Our goal was to create a WLAN access point which automatically changes the passphrase every X days/weeks.
-Additionally a QRCode is displayed to connect to the network in a fast way.
+Additionally a QRCode is generated to connect to the network in a fast way.
+The QRCode will be saved in the home directory of your Pi.
 Usage could be for example as a guest network.

 ## Prerequisites